 Blepharitis is an inflammation of the eyelids causing red, irritated, itchy eyelids and the formation of dandruff-like scales on eyelashes.
 It is a common eye disorder caused by either bacterial or a skin condition such as dandruff of the scalp or acne rosacea.
 It affects people of all ages.
 Although uncomfortable, blepharitis is not contagious and generally does not cause any permanent damage to eyesight.
-If you think you may have Blepharitis, please call 610-372-0712 to make an appointment with one of our board-certified physicians.
+If you think you may have Blepharitis, please contact our office to make an appointment with one of our board-certified physicians.
 Please do not attempt to treat the problem without consulting a physician first.

-Anterior blepharitis occurs at the outside front edge of the eyelid where the eyelashes are attached.
+Anterior Blepharitis occurs at the outside front edge of the eyelid where the eyelashes are attached.

-Posterior blepharitis affects the inner edge of the eyelid that comes in contact with the eyeball.
+Posterior Blepharitis affects the inner edge of the eyelid that comes in contact with the eyeball.

 Individuals with blepharitis may experience a gritty or burning sensation in their eyes, excessive tearing, itching, red and swollen eyelids, dry eyes, or crusting of the eyelids.
 For some people, blepharitis causes only minor irritation and itching.
 However, it can lead to more severe signs and symptoms such as blurring of vision, missing or misdirected eyelashes, and inflammation of the cornea.

 In many cases, good eyelid hygiene and a regular cleaning routine can control blepharitis.
 This includes frequent scalp and face washing, using warm compresses to soak the eyelids, and doing eyelid scrubs.
 In cases where a bacterial infection is the cause, various antibiotics and other medications may be prescribed along with eyelid hygiene.
 Berks Eye sells lid scrubs on our office for your convenience.
 Simply stop in and ask at check in or you may ask one of our technicians at your next visit.